tombye/trexit/_posts/2017-09-03-marseillan.markdown

 ![The sign on the wall of the Noilly Prat factory in Marseillan](https://github.com/tombye/trexit/raw/gh-pages/assets/images/noilly-prat-sign.jpg)

-And Marseillan plage has an excellent roundabout, which depicts the traditional Marseillan game of Capèlet.
+And Marseillan Plage has an excellent roundabout, which has an artwork celebrating the traditional Marseillan game of Capèlet.

 ![Artwork on a roundabout near Marseillan based on the game of Capèlet](https://github.com/tombye/trexit/raw/gh-pages/assets/images/capelet-roundabout.jpg)